fatemehN/ReproducibilityStudy/exp1/TransTSEG/README.md

 6- Add a new entry to trackers.ini file in "vot2022_workspace" directory(TransT/vot2022_workspace) as follows:
 ####################################

 [TransT_RTAA]
 label = TransT_RTAA
 protocol = traxpython
 command =  transt_VOT2022_RTAA
 paths = <PATH_OF_TRANST>:<PATH_OF_TRANST>/pytracking:<PATH_OF_TRANST>/pytracking/exp1
 env_PATH = <PATH_OF_PYTHON>

 ####################################

-3- Edit the paths of TransT_RTAA entry to includes all of necessray paths as recommended on tracker' README.md file.
+3- Edit the paths of the TransT_RTAA entry to include all of the necessary paths as recommended on the tracker' README.md file.
 The <PATH_OF_TRANST> is your path to "TransT" folder.

 4- Edit <PATH_OF_PYTHON> with your path to the 'transt' environment that you built  using 'TMLR_Supp/exp1/README.md'.